hayo0914/aws-iot-device-generation-sample/README.md

 Set up "Thing" automatically and register to AWS IoT by executing Lambda Function.
 This is very useful when you have to register a lot of devices at a factory or something.

 ## Notes
-- The security is very important do not allow anyone register arbitrary device. (ex: in case using API Gateway, you can use API Key or Custom Authorizer)
+- The security is very important.
+So you have to make sure that anyone can NOT call this Lambda without any permission. (ex: in case using API Gateway, you can use API Key or Custom Authorizer)

 ## Set Up
 - Create ThingType